-Recently, concerns regarding potential spurious correlation of weather events have been raised in the literature in settings using rainfall as an exogenous source of variation (Lind 2019).
+Recently, concerns regarding potential spurious correlation of weather events have been raised in the literature in settings using rainfall as an exogenous source of variation (Lind 2015).
 In addition to clustering standard errors at the enumeration level across all estimates, we have shown in Table 3 that clustering at the district level has very little impact on standard errors, indicating that spatial distance across enumeration areas is sufficiently large.

-Additionally, we address any remaining concerns regarding spatial correlation of rainfall by following Fujiwara, Meng, and Vogl (2016) and include various location-specific time trends when estimating Equation 1.
-Cluster-specific effects will, in combination with clustered standard errors, very effectively deal with within-enumeration area correlation.
-In Online Appendix Table A9, we include linear, quadratic, and cubic enumeration area-specific time trends.
-For ease of comparison, we include the benchmark results from Table 3 in Column 1.
-In Column 2, we include an enumeration area-specific linear trend; in Columns 3 and 4, we include quadratic and cubic trends, respectively.
-The estimates are virtually identical to the benchmark in Column 1.
+Additionally, we address any remaining concerns regarding spatial correlation of rainfall by following Fujiwara et al. (2016) and include various location-specific time trends when estimating equation (1).
+Cluster specific effects will, in combination with clustered standard errors, very effectively deal with within-enumeration area correlation.
+In Table A9, we include linear, quadratic, and cubic enumeration area-specific time trends.
+For ease of comparison, we include the benchmark results from Table 3 in column (1).
+In column (2), we include an enumeration area-specific linear trend; in columns (3) and (4), we include quadratic and cubic trends, respectively.
+The estimates are virtually identical to the benchmark in column (1).